kwonghung-YIP/istio-testbed/service-entry/shifting-mysql-traffic-dns/README.md

 * a Service Entry and 2 Workload Entries to capture the outbound traffic to 2 MySQL databases,
 * a Virtual Service and Destination Rule to control 80% and 20% traffic to MySQL 5 and MySQL 8 DB,

-the routing takes place in the sidecar and without any changes in the MySQL client
+the routing takes place in the sidecar and without any changes in the MySQL client, and following are steps to set up this example.

 ### 0. First, we install istio with a customized IstioOperator, also enable Kiali, Grafana, Prometheus and Jaeger for demo